AdobeDocs/experience-manager-64.en/help/forms/developing/livecycleprocess-java-api-soap-quick.md

 ## Quick Start (SOAP Mode): Retrieving the status of a job using the Java API {#quick-start-soap-mode-retrieving-the-status-of-a-job-using-the-java-api}

 The following code example retrieves the status of 10 AEM Forms jobs.
-(See [Retrieving the Status of a AEM Forms Job](/help/forms/developing/processes-tasks.md#retrieving-the-status-of-an-aem-forms-job).)

 ```as3
  /*